SS Colonist (1889)

 SS Colonist was a British iron-hulled coastal cargo ship driven by a 3-cylinder triple expansion steam engine.
 She was built in 1889 by Osbourne, Graham & Co.
 Ltd, North Hylton, England.
 She had a complement of 29 crewmembers.

 Shipwrecked

-On 9 September 1894, traveling from Newcastle, New South Wales on her way to Adelaide while carrying a cargo of coal the Colonist was wrecked on Newcastle's Oyster Bank at position 32.914°S 151.797°E.
+On 9 September 1894, traveling from Newcastle, New South Wales on her way to Adelaide while carrying a cargo of coal Colonist was wrecked on Newcastle's Oyster Bank at position 32.914°S 151.797°E.